-In both cases the Session ID in the Managed Copy Offer XML Schema (see Appendix A) may be used by the MCS to correctly associate each financial and/or account transaction with the correct AACS-specified managed copy message.
+In both cases the Session ID in the Managed Copy Offer XML Schema (see Appendix A) shall be used by the MCS and financial application to correctly associate each financial and/or account transaction with the correct AACS-specified Managed Copy message.
+In the case of Server-side Binding, the financial transaction may also convey the destination (binding) information.